AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 When calling `vkAllocateMemory()` we specify how much memory to allocate, and what memory type we want from which heap (e.g. images for rendering may prefer device local memory for optimal use, while staging resources need host visible memory).
 Host visible memory can be mapped for update with `vkMapMemory()` (returns a pointer) and `vkUnMapMemory()`.
 All these maps (pointers to memory) are persistent, and it's legal to have memory mapped while in use by the GPU as long as you synchronise.

+Note: To allocate data that must be GPU visible only, we first create a CPU and GPU visible buffer (staging buffer) where we store our data (vertex data, indices...) from the CPU.
+Then, we make the GPU copy this data to a GPU visible only buffer and delete the staging buffer.

 ### Binding memory

 Each `VkBuffer` or `VkImage`, depending on its properties (tiling mode, usage flags...) will report their memory requirements via `vkGetBufferMemoryRequirements` or `vkGetImageMemoryRequirements`.
 The reported size accounts for padding for alignment between mips, hidden meta-data, etc. The requirements also include a bitmask of the memory types that are compatible with this resouce.
 Once you have the right memory type, size, and alignment, you can bind it with `vkBindBufferMemory` or `vkBindImageMemory`.
 This bind is **immutable** and must happen before you start using this resource.